thanhnhan311201/NodeJS-Learning/Sessions-and-Cookies/README.md

 - Great for storing sensitive data that should survive across requests
 - You can sotre ANYTHING in sessions
 - Often used for storing user data / authetication status
-- Identified via Cookie (don't mistake this with the term 'Session Cookei')
+- Identified via Cookie (don't mistake this with the term 'Session Cookie')
 - You ca use different storages for saving your sessions on the server

 ## Useful Resources & Links